tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 Thanks for your interest in contributing to this tutorial.
 There are many ways to do so, from fixing a small typo to writing whole new sections.

-In order to make or propose edits, uou will need to create a GitHub account (http://gihub.com)
+In order to make or propose edits, you will need to create a GitHub account (http://gihub.com)

 ## Submtting an an issue

-An issue can be anything: reporting a typo, a mistake, an outdated passage; or any suggestions for improving the content and structure of the tutorial.
-This can be done directly through your browser, nothing else is needed.
+An issue can be anything: reporting a typo, a mistake, an outdated passage; or making any suggestions for improving the content and structure of the tutorial.
+This can be done directly through your browser; nothing else is needed.

 1. Log in to your GitHub account.